 Since those living with LFS are susceptible to the development of a number of different cancers, individuals should ensure that they incorporate simple measures into a healthy lifestyle, such as sun protection and the avoidance of tobacco products.

 It has been widely accepted that early cancer detection can greatly increase overall survival, and those diagnosed with LFS should seek to adhere to preventive screening.
 An expert panel of LFS researchers, oncologists, and genetic counselors has published surveillance recommendations that utilize whole body MRI screening for patients with LFS.
-This should be offered as soon as the diagnosis of LFS is established.
-In brief, the screening recommendations involve:
+The below updated guidelines were developed by the American Association for Cancer Research (AACR) Childhood Predisposition Workshop held in 2023 which may still differ slightly from other recommendations at this time, such as with the NCCN and other international protocols.

 Children (birth to age 18 years)